Configuring Traffic Mirroring

 The following are the restrictions for Local SPAN:

-• GRE tunnel isn’t supported as source interface and destination interface
+• GRE tunnels are not supported as source or destination interfaces.

 • Per-source interface mirroring statistics isn’t supported.
 However, SPAN session statistics are supported.
 The session statistics would contain total number of packets mirrored by the session.